Data-driven Identification of Attractors Using Machine Learning

 There are two cases in which the realization is not included in the set of $100$ realizations: 1) if the normal vectors of the hyperplanes do not span $\mathbb R^d$, and 2) the training process did not converge.
 To assess if the training process did not converge, we use a heuristic based on reduction of the loss between the first and last epoch.
 If the fraction of the training losses in the first and last epoch is less than a given parameter $\beta$, then the training did not converge, and we do not use this realization.
 We do not investigate how to systematically choose $\beta$ and $\rho$, but report the values used for each example in Section~\ref{sec:net_params}.

 We establish a benchmark to compare the number of polytopes from the Machine-Learned Cubical Decomposition (MLCD) to the number of grid elements needed to construct the sets $N_k$ and $U$ from a regular cubical decomposition, by which we mean a partition of $X$ by uniform subdivision in each coordinate direction, as shown in Figure~\ref{fig:elipsoidal_scaling}(c).

-First, we train an (unconstrained) multilayer perceptron network using {\tt sklearn.MLPClassifier} to label points according to their basin of attraction.
+First, we train an (unconstrained) multilayer perceptron network using \\ {\tt sklearn.MLPClassifier} to label points according to their basin of attraction.
 The network is trained until the test accuracy exceeds $95\%$ on a test set consisting of $10\%$ of the original data.
 The vertices of a regular cubical grid on $X$ are labeled by the classifier.
 If all vertices of a cube have the same label $k$, then the cube is included in $N_k$; otherwise, it is included in $U$.
 In Section \ref{sec:results}, we consider the minimum grid size required to recover correct Morse representations and Conley indices of the corresponding Morse sets, as described by the homology of the sets $N_k$ and $U$ listed in Section~\ref{sec:indexes}.